PixelsHub/pixelshub-unitynetrooms/docs/Transforms.md

 - Objects with network transformation should be configured for local space.

 \
-For any transforms that might require manual synchronization, remember to use the origin transform reference for relative transformations, while taking into account if they may be or not children of the origin.\
+For any transforms that might require custom synchronization, remember to use the origin transform reference for relative transformations, while taking into account if they may be or not children of the origin.\
 The Immersive Avatar hands provide an example:
 ```C#
 var origin = NetworkWorldOrigin.Transform;